Gamma120/minimal-web-scraper/docs/source/tutorials/installation.rst

             (venv)$ which python
             <path/to/your/project>/my_first_scraper/venv/bin/python

-If the path return is not of this shape, reiterate the command from :ref:`tuto-activate-env`
+If the path returned is not of this shape, reiterate the command from :ref:`tuto-activate-env`

 Download the library
 """"""""""""""""""""

 To use the library, we need first to download it.
-For that, the stardard tool is ``pip``:
+For that, the standard tool is ``pip``:

 .. code-block:: console

     (venv)$ pip install git+https://github.com/Gamma120/minimal-web-scraper.git

-If ``pip`` don't throw an error, the library is installed and available to use in our project.
+If ``pip`` don't throw an error, the library is installed and available to use in your project.

 .. note::